 A classic Winter casserole

 Growing up, this was my favorite dish for chilly months.
 That was decades ago, and I still haven't outgrown it!
-When you make this lamb and potato pie or casserole (or use ground beef and call it a cottage pie), I'm sure you'll love it too.
+When you make this lamb and potato pie, or casserole really, I'm sure you'll love it too.

 Together with this pasta frittata, it's one of my mother's star dishes, so it's about time I shared it with you.